Golden Rose Stakes

-THE Group 1 Golden Rose is the first major race for the three-year-olds which held a nomination for the Golden Slipper earlier that year.
+THE Golden Rose is the first major race for the three-year-olds which held a nomination for the Golden Slipper earlier that year.

 The $1 million feature is run at Rosehill over 1400m is now run on the fourth Saturday of September each year and showcases punters which horses have developed over the winter months.
 The past winners list includes some champion thoroughbreds such as Exosphere, Zoustar and Manawanui.

 Formerly known as the Peter Pan Stakes, the Golden Rose is extremely popular with punters as the form out of the Golden Slipper isn’t quick to forget and fast horses attract support all over the world.
 A race dominated by the colts and geldings, The Golden Rose is a great opener to the Sydney spring carnival.